Lung Cancer: Overview

 How is lung cancer diagnosed?

-After a diagnosis of lung cancer, you’ll likely have other tests.
-These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of lung cancer, you’ll likely need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is lung cancer treated?